helimeze/HolographicQEC/README.md

 ```bash
 python notebooks/holographic_RT_AdS3.py
 ```
-It computes the regulated geodesic length for a boundary interval of size l at cutoff epsilon, showing S = (c/3) * log(l/epsilon) behavior, and compares qualitative constant terms to TEE.
+It computes the (UV) regulated geodesic lenghth for a boundary interval of size l at cutoff epsilon, showing S = (c/3) * log(l/epsilon) behavior, and compares qualitative constant terms to TEE.
+Here c is the central charge as per uusual..